publicissapient-france/graphouille/README.md

-# graphouille
+# Graphouille

+Graphouille is a chatbot on Slack which helps you with drawings !

-Graphouille is Google Cloud Function with Dialogflow ES
+It is developed ad a Google Cloud Function with Dialogflow ES for NLU.

 ## TODO
-* Ability to deliver a word by week if requested by the user (will replace pictobot)
+* better README with gif examples
-* can search for sketchnotes on a word (draw me... intent) ?
+* search for sketchnotes on a word (draw me... intent) ?
 * save session for ability to cancel it or ask for prompts
-* own slack version to add new "home page" for the bot on slack